“You can’t upload love, you can’t download time, you can’t Google all of life’s answers. You must actually live some of your life.” – Anonymous

-It likely doesn’t come as a surprise to you that there is ongoing research being conducted on the short and long-term effects of screen time.
-There is growing evidence of the influence this life-changing innovation has on our children as well as adults.
+It likely doesn’t come as a surprise that ongoing research is being conducted on screen time’s short- and long-term effects.
+There is growing evidence of the influence this life-changing innovation has on our children and adults.
 There are some, shall we say, very strong and polarized opinions about technology and its use.
 Let’s explore this together.

 Technology and Kids: The Good and The Bad